 It took time to settle on a Brownie uniform - initially the Rosebuds had worn navy jerseys and skirts, with a large navy tammy-type hat and a light-blue knotted tie, as worn by two of the girls in the photo above.
 In 1915, 4 different uniform frock options were suggested - one in navy and three in Brown, with an acorn Promise badge.
 Initially it appears the Sixes may have been named after trees, but by 1918 a selection of 'fairy folk' Six names and badges were used - Elf, Gnome, Sprite, Imp, Pixie, Fairy, Leprechaun, Little People, Bwbachod, Tylwyth Teg.
 (Ghillie Dhu was added in 1928, to ensure that there were two Scottish names alongside the two Irish and two Welsh).
-Each Six was led by a "Sixer", who was helped by her "Second" - and they led their Six, 'Wand' in hand.
+Each Six was led by a "Sixer", who was helped by her "Second" - and they led their Six, a thin 'Wand' in hand.
 Metal 'Service Stars' were issued, to be worn above the left pocket, with a brown felt disc behind - one for each year of membership.

 Bwbachod (fawn)- We're the Bwbachod from Wales, Filling farmers' milking pails